England | Scotland | Wales | Northern Ireland | Ireland

 Child Health Clinic - held on Tuesdays from 11:00 -12:30.
-Development checks are carried out by a doctor and health visitor.
+Development checks are carried out by a doctor.
 Immunisations are given by a nurse during the child heath clinic and an appointment is always necessary.
 Please do not bring children with infectious diseases to this clinic.

 Family Planning - all forms of family planning are offered by the doctors and nurses.
-Both Dr Schmalhorst and Dr Furness fit IUCDs (coils) and implants.
+Dr Schmalhorst fits both IUCDs (coils) and implants.
 An initial consultation is needed for this service, to assess suitability.
 Emergency contraception is also available.
 Currently, we only have a male doctor qualified to fit IUCDs (coils) but you can request a chaperone be also present during the appointment.
 If you would feel more comfortable being seen by a female doctor then please visit www.bexleysexualhealth.org for details of other local providers, or call 0208 301 8920.

 Coronary Heart Clinic - an opportunity to check blood pressure, arrange blood tests if indicated and discuss lifestyle.

 Cervical Smears - the surgery has a recall system.
 If you are due a smear, please make an appointment with a nurse.